JonShort/cenv/README.md

 cenv live
 ```

-3. Check your .env, the keyworded env vars will now be uncommented, and an "(active)" flag will appear on the chosen keyword
+3. Check your .env, the keyworded env vars will now be uncommented
 ```.env
 VARIABLE_1=something